jimenez2society/-pwdg-/README.md

 - #### I didn't go over the `set` property because I didn't use it in this project but if you are curious here is link that goes in detail [MDN handler.set()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy/set)

 - #### Overall I had fun creating this function to help me with my DOM manipulation in this app.
 I was able to learn more about how a javascript proxy is used and what it can do.
-I look forward to learning more about it and continue my research on the pros and cons of a javascript proxy
+I just know that there is so much more that can be done with a javascript proxy and can't wait to learn more

 ### This app is responsive to mobile.